YonseiQC/equivariant_QML/README.md

 python3 -m pip install -r requirements-jax-cuda12.txt
 ```

-This installs the CUDA 12 JAX backend required to run the JAX-based models (HyQuRP, RP-EQGNN, Set-MLP) on GPU.
+> A CUDA 12 JAX backend is required to run the JAX-based models (HyQuRP, RP-EQGNN, Set-MLP) on GPU.

 ---